reese-lee/Portland-field-guide/README.md

 ## Description
 _This is a web application that allows users to search local native and invasive plants in Portland, OR.
-This app was designed to be used on a phone._
+This app was designed to be mobile-friendly--for best results, please open the link above on your cellphone._

 ## Technologies Used